price1d/getdata-013-assignment/README.md

-# getdata-013-assignment
-Coursera Getting and Cleaning Data Assignment
-Title: Readme for run_analysis.R
+* Title: Readme for run_analysis.R
-author: Dan Price
+* author: Dan Price
-date: 25 April 2015
+* date: 25 April 2015
-output: summaryData.txt
+* output: summaryData.txt
 ---

 ## Project Description
-Short description of the project
+This is an assignment for Getting and Cleaning Data.
+It involves analysing a series of collected smartphone observations.

 ##Study design and data processing